SharathcAcharya/mflix/IMPLEMENTATION_COMPLETE.md

-# 🎬 MFlix Netflix Clone - Complete Implementation
+# 🎬 ScreenPlex Netflix Clone - Complete Implementation

 ## 🎉 Project Successfully Created!

-Your MFlix Netflix Clone with Google Authentication has been successfully set up with all the necessary files and configurations.
+Your ScreenPlex Netflix Clone with Google Authentication has been successfully set up with all the necessary files and configurations.

 ---